 Continuing Student Status.
 Continuing students at Governors State University are defined as degree-seeking students whose enrollment at Governors State has not been interrupted for more than five years.
 This does not include students who have enrolled in accredited programs where accreditation requirements prohibit return to active status following non-enrollment for more than three to 14 consecutive terms.
-Students in such accredited programs may return only with the program director's permission.
-Enrollment is defined as registration for one or more credit hours or audit (noncredit programs/courses are excluded).
-Degree-seeking students are subject to the curricular requirements in effect at the time of their initial admission provided they maintain active continuing student status.
+Students in such accredited programs must reapply for admission.

+Enrollment is defined as registration for one or more credit-hours or audit (noncredit programs/courses are excluded).
+Degree-seeking students are subject to the curricular requirements in effect at the time of their initial admission and who maintain active continuing student status.

 Degree-seeking students who lose continuing status must reapply and be readmitted.
 They will be subject to the admission and curricular requirements of the university, college, and specific major in effect at the time of readmission.
 Add and Drop.
-Students may add courses anytime during the registration period, and may drop courses during the registration period and up to the tenth day of regularly scheduled classes with no penalty.
+Students may add courses any time during the registration period and may drop up to the tenth day of regularly scheduled classes without penalty.

 Deadline for Withdrawals.
-Courses dropped after the tenth day of regularly scheduled classes and before the withdrawal deadline appear on the student's academic record with a grade of "W" (student initiated withdrawal).
+Courses dropped after the tenth day of regularly scheduled classes and by the withdrawal deadline appear on the student's academic record with a grade of "W" (student initiated withdrawal).
 No withdrawals will be accepted after specified deadlines unless approved by the registrar through the appeals process.